byronrthomas/shocknet/README.md

 **Description**:

+Demo video: ShockNet in action, how it solves the problem statement **TODO-LINK**

+How it works video: [ShockNet's dataset, use of graph technology, and software stack (4mins)](https://youtu.be/00j4S_U0LsQ)

 Explain what your project is trying to accomplish and how you utilized graph technology to achieve those goals.
 Describe how your submission is relevant to the problem statement and why it is impactful to the world.
 Remember to link your submission video here.